Thermodiagnostics of flat roofs

 The company Workswell developed the Workswell WIRIS system, which combines two camera systems – a visible spectrum camera (for inspection of visible defects found by thermal camera) and a thermal camera for detecting the problems mentioned above.
 The servicing software enables the operator to remotely switch camera regimes, to record radiometric videos or to make static images in both the visible and infra-red spectrum.
 The operator sees the objects under the drone in real time or can analyse records and identify damaged areas.

 The system can measure temperature at the central point, as well as in the local minimum and maximum.
-Minimum and maximum are localized using a blue (minimum) and red (maximum) cross.
+Minimum and maximum are localised using a blue (minimum) and red (maximum) cross.
 This function can also be used to navigate drones because the system automatically shows where the largest potential problem is located.

 Individual photos from the radiometric video can be taken and used as separate thermal images (thermogram) to analyse a problem.